niinamehtala/ymparistovisat/README.md

   * [Credits](#credits)

 # Ympäristövisat
 Ympäristövisat is an educational website designed for elementary school students.
-The site includes four different quizzes that focus on environmental knowledge and awareness.
+The site includes four different quizzes that focus on environmental knowledge.
 The quizzes aim to make learning fun and engaging for young learners.
 There are four different games: [Kasvikisailu](#kasvikisailu), [Ympäristöpoliisi](#ympäristöpoliisi), [Ravintotietous](#ravintotietous) and [Villivisailu](#villivisailu).

 ## Sections